AIofHuman/nornikel-ore-contamination-detection/README.md

 <img src="./results/mAP.png" height="400">

 # Instead of end:
-Here is an idea, let artificial intelligence replace humans when sorting garbage, the solution is simple: we will sort plastic bottles by blowing them into a container with an air jet, the signal of which will be given by YOLO.
+Here is an idea, let artificial intelligence replace humans when sorting garbage, the solution is simple: we will sort plastic bottles by blowing them into a special container with an air jet, the signal of which will be given by YOLO.
 Let's make the world a better and cleaner 😊!
 <img src="./results/YOLO sorting trash.png" height="400">